pagopa/pagopa-canone-unico/README.md

 Canone Unico consists of 3 Azure functions:

-- **CuCsvParsing** validates and parse the CSV content in the blob storage
+- **CuCsvParsing** validates and parses the CSV content in the input blob storage
-- **CuCreateDebtPosition** calls [GPD](https://github.com/pagopa/pagopa-debt-position) service to create a debt position for each element in the CSV
+- **CuCreateDebtPosition** calls [GPD](https://github.com/pagopa/pagopa-debt-position) service to create a debt position for each element in the queue
-- **CuGenerateOutputCsv** every day creates a report in the blob storage
+- **CuGenerateOutputCsv** every day creates a report in the output blob storage

 ![schema](./docs/schema-infrastructure.png?raw=true)